nikku/didi/README.md

 car.start();
 ```

-For real-world examples, check out [Karma](https://github.com/karma-runner/karma) or [diagram-js](https://github.com/bpmn-io/diagram-js), two libraries that heavily use dependency injection at their core.
+For real-world examples, check out [Karma](https://github.com/karma-runner/karma), [diagram-js](https://github.com/bpmn-io/diagram-js) or [Wuffle](https://github.com/nikku/wuffle/tree/main/packages/app)—libraries that heavily use dependency injection at their core.
 You can also check out [the tests](https://github.com/nikku/didi/blob/master/test/injector.spec.js) to learn about all supported use cases.

 ## Usage